Daeron Targaryen (son of Viserys I)

 The Princess and The Queen (mentioned)

 Prince Daeron Targaryen, also known as Daeron the Daring, was the third and youngest son of King Viserys I Targaryen and his second wife, Queen Alicent Hightower.
 He was a younger brother to King Aegon II Targaryen.
-Like his siblings, Daeron was a dragonrider, and rode the dragon Tessarion.
+Like his siblings, Daeron was a dragonrider, and he rode the dragon Tessarion.

 Appearance and Character

 Daeron had the coloring of the blood of the dragon.
 A handsome boy, Daeron was the most popular of the three sons of King Viserys I Targaryen and Queen Alicent Hightower.
 He was courteous and clever, and was described as "the gentlest" of his brothers.

 Daeron grew up in the shadow of his brothers, and therefore became more accustomed to following orders than giving them.

 Late in 114 AC, Daeron was born to King Viserys I Targaryen and his second wife, Queen Alicent Hightower.
 He had two elder brothers, Aegon and Aemond, and an older sister, Helaena, as well as an older half-sister, Rhaenyra.
 Daeron was born only shortly after Rhaenyra's eldest son, Prince Jacaerys Velaryon.
 However, Rhaenyra did not get along with Daeron's mother, Alicent.
 Trying to prevent a similar enmity between his youngest son and eldest grandson, Viserys had the two children share a wet nurse until they were weaned, hoping that them being milk brothers would make a difference.